-As Lenovo’s General Manager of Canada, Colin is responsible for sales, operations, culture, strategy and customer satisfaction of the region.
-He has overall P&L responsibility for Commercial, SMB and Consumer products through all major routes to market.
+As Lenovo’s General Manager of Canada, Colin is responsible for sales, operations, culture, strategy, and customer satisfaction of the region.
+He has overall P&L responsibility for Commercial, SMB, and Consumer products through all major routes to market.
 Colin’s 23 years of experience spans multiple roles, opportunities, and experiences in the technology business.
 He has held numerous key leadership positions in both Canada and the US at both Lenovo and IBM.
 He is passionate about driving broad market engagement and has a strong desire to help enable the customer journey to successful business outcomes.
-Colin has a Bachelor of Commerce degree from the University of Toronto, Canada and sits on the Board of the Information Technology Association of Canada (ITAC) and First Robotics Canada.
+Colin has a Bachelor of Commerce degree from the University of Toronto, Canada, and sits on the Board of the Information Technology Association of Canada (ITAC) and First Robotics Canada.

 Can you start with telling me more about your career and how you started with Lenovo?

 My career started at IBM in 1997.
 I was a business school graduate from the University of Toronto.
 From there, I was fortunate enough to have my first position in a finance role at IBM.
-It was a fantastic opportunity to learn the technology business and after a few years I decided to switch from a finance role to sales.
+It was a fantastic opportunity to learn the technology business and after a few years, I decided to switch from a finance role to sales.
 I haven’t looked back since.
-My experience in sales ranges from sales individual, to sales management; to executive management and now currently I’m the General Manager for Lenovo Canada.
+My experience in sales ranges from sales individual to sales management; to executive management and now currently I’m the General Manager for Lenovo Canada.
 This role has responsibility for our personal computer and data center businesses along with related services and software.

 Lenovo has made quite the comeback in recent years and distinguished itself as a strong contender when it comes to the small and medium sized businesses.
 What do you believe is the reason behind this turnaround?

 Yes, absolutely!
-Traditionally, we’ve had a strong legacy of success in Canada in which we are very proud.
-We are well represented in larger organizations, such as banks, telco, insurance and large government entities.
+Traditionally, we’ve had a strong legacy of success in Canada of which we are very proud.
+We are well represented in larger organizations, such as banks, telco, insurance, and large government entities.
 This is a direct result of our heritage in Canada and continues to be an important part of our business.
 To realize the full value of our business opportunity, however, we began to turn our attention to other market segments – including the SME market.

 This value proposition tries to address a fundamental question of “will they (SME) see value in what we bring?”
 We think the answer is Yes.

-As a result of our focus, we are well on our way to increasing the amount of Lenovo SME end-users in Canada.
+As a result of our focus, we are well on our way to increase the amount of Lenovo SME end-users in Canada.
 Lenovo’s ultimate goal is to bring technology value to more and more people and businesses.